mdn/workflows/README.md

 ### Optional inputs

-#### comment

-When the issue or pull request becomes stale, the action will write a comment on the pull request to let the author know.
-This can be changed to whatever the repository desires, or left blank if no comment should be added.

-- This `input` is optional with a default of an empty string

 #### label

 If your repository uses a label named anything other than `🐌 idle` (for example, the repository may want to use use `stale`), you can set the label here.